Australia to ask EU to send 1 million coronavirus vaccines for Papua New Guinea

 PNG recorded 97 new cases of COVID-19 on Tuesday, but Australia’s chief health officer said that figure was likely as “a major underestimate”.
 PNG has officially recorded just 2,000 cases since the pandemic begun.

-PNG Prime Minister James Marape on Tuesday said COVID-19 had “broken lose” and urged people to avoid unnecessary travel.
+PNG Prime Minister James Marape on Tuesday said COVID-19 had “broken loose” and urged people to avoid unnecessary travel.

+Australia’s Chief Medical Officer Paul Kelly said PNG has little infrastructure to conduct mass testing, and the few that were being done were showing alarming results.

+“When people are being admitted into hospital in Port Moresby, half of women who are coming in due to pregnancy are positive,” Kelly told reporters in Canberra.

 FIGHTING CHANCE